-GOOD INDUSTRY PRACTICES (MAXIMUM 10 POINTS)

-Description Allocated Points (a) To use Building Information Modelling (BIM) for whole project duration to: (i) Check for clashes between M&amp;E services, structural provision and architectural objects (ii) Produce M&amp;E Coordination Drawings, Architectural Shop Drawings and Concrete Body Plan for construction purposes (iii) Simulate construction schedules and resource planning 5 (b) To adopt a trade productivity monitoring system for whole project duration to: (i) Establish "workers' productivity norms" (ii) Conduct work studies on the processes if the productivity levels deviate from the norm (iii) Implement measures to improve productivity whenever possible 2 (c) To produce and distribute step by step work manuals for all trades and set up site mock-ups to show how works should be done properly for whole project duration for: (i) Wall installation (ii) Waterproofing (iii) Suspended ceiling installation (iv) Window installation 2 (d) To conduct monthly work study sessions, to scrutinise and improve the work process on site, as well as minimising wastage and improve productivity 2 (e) To use tools like CCTV to conduct real time monitoring on site to study resource flow, schedule and work process flow 2 (f) To conduct the following daily: (i) Tool box meeting (every worker to be informed on his task for the day) (ii) Sub-contractors coordination meeting (to coordinate on work process &amp; resource allocation) 1
+GOOD INDUSTRY PRACTICES (MAXIMUM 15 POINTS) Description Allocated Points (a) Adopt Virtual Design and Construction (VDC) to integrate Building Information Modelling (BIM) and advanced management methods to improve site productivity: (i) Check for clashes between M&E services, structural provision and architectural obiects (ii) Produce M&E Coordination Drawings, Architectural Shop Drawings and Concrete 2 Body Plan for construction purposes (iii) Simulate construction schedules and resource planning (iv) Implement various VDC technologies/practices to improve site productivity (v) Adopt Integrated Concurrent Engineering, Process & Production Management and 3 Metrics as part of the construction process (b) Engage BCA Certified Construction Productivity Professional (CCPP) in the project: (i) The CCPP must be engaged full-time in the said project; (ii) The CCPP is required to submit a Project Productivity Enhancement Proposal (PPE) which shall contain proposals for macro (project-wide) productivity 5 improvements for the project and two new key trades' micro (trade or process specific) productivity improvements.
+The PPE must be acceptable to BCA; and (iii) The CCPP and the builder must implement these proposed productivity improvements in the project. (c) Adopt a trade productivity monitoring system for whole project duration to: (i) Establish "workers' productivity norms" Conduct work studies on the processes if the productivity levels deviate from the (iii) Implement measures to improve productivity whenever possible (d) Produce and distribute step by step work manuals for all trades and set up site mockups to show how works should be done properly for whole project duration for: (i) Wall installation 2 (ii) Waterproofing (iii) Suspended ceiling installation (iv) Window installation (e) Conduct monthly work study sessions, to scrutinise and improve the work process 1 on site, as well as minimising wastage and improve productivity (f) Use tools like CCTV to conduct real time monitoring on site to study resource flow, 1 schedule and work process flow